DaMrNelson/one-S-pass-firefox/overview.md

 # Temp: Communication Notes
 - It looks like popup can communicate directly with background scripts.
 I think their scripts have access to sendMessage.
 I am not 100% sure tho.
 - You can communicate with tabs or scripts running on tabs (but should definitely NEVER let the tab's code see your message)
+- Some/all [CONTENT] could probably be replaced with [BACKGROUND].
+But should it be?
+What would the benefits/fallbacks be?

 # Legend
 - [BACKGROUND]: A background script (always running)